Article

 • emotional - sense of failure and self-doubt, decreased satisfaction and sense of accomplishment, loss of motivation

-• behavioral - isolating from others, procrastination, withdrawing from responsibilities.
+• behavioural - isolating from others, procrastination, withdrawing from responsibilities.

 Caring for patients during the pandemic has taken a significant toll on health and social care staff, impacting on their wellbeing and contributing to feelings of stress and burnout.
 The NHS Reset campaign outlines how the pressures of the COVID-19 pandemic have inevitably exacerbated the prevalence of burnout in our NHS people due to the intensity of workload, pressures and circumstances.
 In a recent survey, NHS Providers found that 92 per cent of staff agreed with the statement ‘I am concerned about staff wellbeing, stress and burnout following the pandemic’, reinforcing the need to focus on staff wellbeing surrounding burnout when restoring NHS services.